Hacker-Code-J/MyObsidianNote/AI/Codellama.md

 ```
 ollama run codellama:34b '
-Implement AES encryption that processes in 32-bit units.
-However, it is assumed that several functions are implemented by default and that a pre-calculation table called sbox or Te0 is also provided.
-Implement it like a top C language expert.
+To encrypt Hello World, we are going to encode it into base64 and then convert it to hexadecimal.
+Implement the function for this as a top C language expert and optimization expert.
 '
 ```
 ## Overview